SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/types.rst

      val color = RGB(channelWidth)
    }

-And finaly instanciate your Bundles inside the hardware :
+And finaly instantiate your Bundles inside the hardware :

 .. code-block:: scala